 AML and KYC – Anti-Money Laundering & Know Your Customer Training

-Due to the current situation we offer a unique opportunity to complete this programme remotely via a virtual class which will be delivered on 23 Apr from 9 a.m until 5 p.m.
-You can also benefit from a significant price reduction comparing with our editions in central London.
+Due to the current situation we offer a unique opportunity to complete this programme remotely via a virtual class which will be delivered on 17 Jun from 9 a.m until 5 p.m.

 The course is conducted by a very senior FCA expert with over 30 years of experience.
 The sessions are very practical and interactive and will include discussions, Q&As and exercises.
 You will receive a set of course materials and certificate on completion.

 The Prevention, Detection and Investigation of Financial Crime.
 Understand where the risks lay in your organisation and the laws that shape our activities.